raspberrypilearning/remote-control-buggy/en/step_3.md

 bd.when_moved = move
 ```
 ---/hint--- ---hint---
-Here's a video raking you through the code writing process
+Here's a video taking you through the code writing process

 ---/hint--- ---/hints---